3D Hubs in Amsterdam: What’s it like to work there?

 Our vision for the future is one in which the world runs on local products.
 Electricity comes from solar cells on your roof, food is grown in urban farms, and everyday commodities are made on machines owned by someone in your neighborhood.
 Using locally recycled material, these machines would produce designs tailored to your needs.
 The need for shipping would disappear and your products would be a short bicycle ride away, at the friendly Hub around the corner.

-We truly feel local manufacturing has the potential to eliminate waste, pollution from transport and long shipping lead times, all of which are relics of centralized production.
+We truly feel local manufacturing services have the potential to eliminate waste, pollution from transport and long shipping lead times, all of which are relics of centralized production.
 We want to facilitate the production of products made on-demand and closer to their point of purchase.

 Finally, as a developer interested in 3D printing, how do I get my feet wet?
 Any interesting tools I can start with to familiarize myself with the technology?